thosgood/this-weeks-finds/markdown/51-100/week057.md

 So: recall where we were.
-Let me not repeat the details, but simply note that we were playing around with quantum gravity on a 4-dimensional spacetime, using the Ashtekar \`new variables' formalism, and we'd noticed that in the theory with nonzero cosmological constant Λ, there is an explicit solution of the theory, the \`Chern-Simons' state.
+Let me not repeat the details, but simply note that we were playing around with quantum gravity on a 4-dimensional spacetime, using the Ashtekar 'new variables' formalism, and we'd noticed that in the theory with nonzero cosmological constant Λ, there is an explicit solution of the theory, the 'Chern-Simons' state.
 Actually I hadn't really shown that this state satisfies the key equation, the Wheeler-DeWitt equation, but if you know the formulas it's easy to check.